 Key references cited in application

 Wastewater Treatment System: Design and Operation Report v2 (wq-wwprm1-51b) (108.9 mb) (Oct 2017)

 Correspondence related to permit application

-When a project includes land-disturbing activities totaling an acre or more, a Construction Stormwater Permit must be obtained from the Minnesota Pollution Control Agency.
-Land-disturbing activities are common practices related to construction.
-Some examples include removing vegetation, like grass or trees, changing the topography by using a bulldozer to level a slope, digging holes to examine the characteristics of the soil at the project site, or installing monitoring wells.
-These routine activities must be regulated by this permit because they have the potential to allow stormwater—runoff caused by rain and snowmelt—to carry dirt and pollutants into our lakes, rivers and streams.
+When a project includes land-disturbing activities totaling an acre or more, a Construction Stormwater general permit must be obtained from the Minnesota Pollution Control Agency.
+Land-disturbing activities are regulated by this permit because they have the potential to allow stormwater—runoff caused by rain and snowmelt—to carry dirt and pollutants into our lakes, rivers and streams.
+The Construction Stormwater general permit requires the installation and maintenance of management practices to reduce potential pollution.

-The current Construction Stormwater General Permit was issued and became effective in August 2013.
-Prior to its issuance the permit went through a public-notice and comment process.
 When an applicant seeks coverage under this permit, there is no additional public comment period.
-Since the permit became effective, nearly 7,000 projects have been covered by this permit.
-When an applicant has submitted a complete and accurate application in accordance with the requirements of the general permit, they can be authorized to discharge stormwater associated with construction activity under the general permit.
+When an applicant has submitted a complete and accurate application in accordance with the requirements of the permit, they can be authorized to discharge stormwater associated with construction activity under the permit.